 Before his life was derailed by drugs, Kyle trained as a custom boat builder on the coast of Maine.
 After joining the Riverbank House community in 2016, he found a direct connection between the art of live edge furniture design and his new identity as a man in recovery.
 “I’m constantly growing as an artist because I have to work with the materials at hand — the slab of wood that comes from a particular tree.
 It’s a learn-as- I-go process that is peaceful and creative and all about recovery.
 It’s an amazing process to work with — rather than against — the grain, which is just like my experience in recovery.
 I work with the raw material I have until something beautiful and stable and warm and functional emerges.”

 Vantz Live Edge Furniture is all about salvaged lumber and salvaged lives.
 It’s a partnership that represents repurposing and beautifying the fallen material at hand.
-It’s about bringing warm and stability into the home, office, business, or garden.
+It’s about bringing warmth and stability into the home, office, business, or garden.